krishna142-tech/BizVentory/README.md

 - **Transaction Management**: Detailed history and automated record-keeping
 - **Security**: Secure user authentication and data protection

+## Known Issues

+⚠️ **Report Downloads**: There are currently issues with downloading reports.
+This is a known issue that will be fixed as soon as possible.
+We apologize for any inconvenience this may cause.

 ## Tech Stack

 - **Backend**: Python Flask